Quasi-$F$-splitting and smooth weak del Pezzo surfaces in mixed characteristic: RDP del Pezzo surfaces

-\begin{proof} By \cite{KN22}*{Theorem~1.7}, we may assume that $p=2$ and $\var{X}$ is of type $(7A_1)$ or $(8A_1)$; in particular, $\var{X}$ is strongly $F$-regular.
+\begin{proof} By \cite{Kawakami22}*{Lemma~2.13}, we may assume that $\var{X}$ is not log liftable.
+Then the Picard rank of $\var{X}$ is one by \cite{KN22}*{Theorem~1.3~(1),~Theorem~1.4~(0)--(2)}, and in particular, $\var{A}$ is ample.
+By \cite{KN22}*{Theorem~1.7~(3)}, we may assume that $p=2$ and $\var{X}$ is of type $(7A_1)$ or $(8A_1)$; in particular, $\var{X}$ is strongly $F$-regular.
 By \cref{RDP-dP}, $X$ is quasi-$F$-split.
-Thus it suffices to show that $\cO_X( -p^eA)$ is Cohen--Macaulay by \cref{thm:KV-vanishing}.
-In particular, it is enough to prove that $X$ is $+$-regular.
-This follows from inversion of adjunction for $+$-regularity together with the strong $F$-regularity of $\var{X}$. \end{proof}
+Thus it suffices to show that $\cO_X(-p^eA)$ is Cohen--Macaulay by \cref{thm:KV-vanishing}.
+By the inversion of adjunction \cite{bcm-reg}*{Theorem~6.27} for perfectoid BCM-regularity together with the strong $F$-regularity of $\var{X}$, we obtain that $X$ is perfectoid BCM-regular.
+Thus, the Cohen-Macaulayness follows from \cref{CM-divisorial} as below. \end{proof}

+\begin{lemma} Let $(R,\m)$ be a Noetherian local ring with $p \in \m$.
+We assume $R$ is perfectoid BCM-regular.
+Let $D$ be a $\Q$-Cartier Weil divisor on $\Spec{R}$, then $R(D)$ is Cohen-Macaulay. \end{lemma}